kevroletin/kevroletin.github.io/_posts/2018-02-17-blockchain-ethereum.markdown

 ### Colorful papers

 Each cryptocurrency publishes its white paper which is a formal description of its new algorithms and ideas.
-Ethereum published the document called yellow paper instead of a white paper.
+Ethereum published the document called the yellow paper instead of a white paper.
 This is obviously a joke but several other cryptocurrencies did the same thing, so there are a blue paper and a polka dot paper.